The Irrationality of Atheist Belief

 In the spring of 1976 at the University of Washington [the philosopher] Eric Voegelin presented a series of lectures…During one such session, Voegelin was expounding upon the crucial notion of a “theophanic event” to the utter astonishment of a world-renowned Weberian scholar in the audience.
 After all, as the professor remarked, how could Voegelin talk of such things in an age that Weber described as one of “disenchantment.”
 What could Voegelin possibly mean?
 Voegelin’s response to the professor must have seemed even more bizarre.
 Voegelin asked whether the professor was indeed serious about his question and really wanted to know what Voegelin meant.
 Or was he an “intellectual crook”?
 The professor, of course, vehemently denied the latter possibility and affirmed that he truly wanted to know.
 “Well,” responded Voegelin, “that is a theophanic event!”

 The rational absurdity of atheism is revealed in this exchange.
-It is revealed in the puzzlement of the “Weberian scholar” who both “knows” and “does not know” that it is impossible to understand anything at all unless that understanding transcends what is being understood.
+It is revealed in the puzzlement of the “Weberian scholar” who both “knows” and “does not know” that it is impossible to understand at all unless that understanding transcends that is being understood.
 And transcendence is an attribute of God, a gift that is given to man by God.
 Human understanding is a theophanic event.
-However, because the “Weberian scholar” considers himself to be a “modern man,” he is utterly opposed to Voegelin’s reference to theophanic events, since “modern man” can no longer believe in such events.
-This is why Voegelin asks him whether he really wants to know why Voegelin believes what he believes or whether the professor is simply an “intellectual crook.”
-When the professor states that he really wants to know, Voegelin points to the desire to know as an example of a theophanic event.
+But because the “Weberian scholar” considers himself to be a “modern man,” he is utterly opposed to Voegelin’s reference to theophanic events, because “modern man” can no longer believe in such things.
+This is why Voegelin asks him whether he really wants to know why Voegelin believes what he believes or whether the professor is an “intellectual crook.”
+When the professor states that he really wants to know, Voegelin points to that desire to know as an example of a theophanic event.

-The atheist asserts that there can be no such thing as a transcendent understanding of reality, while at the same time claiming that his own understanding is transcendent.
+The atheist asserts that there is no such thing as a transcendent understanding of reality, while at the same time claiming that his own understanding is transcendent.
 The atheist is, as Voegelin says, “an intellectual crook.”

 IV.
 That There Is No Rational Atheist Argument

-The difficulty in arguing with any atheist is that the atheist has no rational argument.
+The difficulty in arguing with an atheist is that the atheist has no rational argument.

-However, to make this the argument is to “disrespect” the atheist and his claim to be a rational human being.
+But to make this the argument is to “disrespect” the atheist and his claim to be a rational human being.
 And if there is one thing in which the Western atheist believes, in addition to atheism, it is in his own personal rationality.
-Indeed, the atheist considers himself to be more rational than other people because he is an atheist.
+Indeed, the atheist views himself to be more rational than other people because he is an atheist.

-Thus one can only engage in a rational argument with an atheist on one of two grounds.
-Either one will participate in the atheist lie that he actually has a rational argument or one will “insult” the atheist by demonstrating that he has no rational argument.
+Therefore one can only engage in a rational argument with an atheist on one of two grounds.
+Either one participates in the atheist lie that he has a rational argument or one “insults” the atheist by demonstrating that he does not have a rational argument.
 Unfortunately, most people who argue with atheists participate in the atheist lie out of a misguided sense of civility.

 Now why do we say that the atheist has no rational argument?

-We say this since the atheist denial of God alwaysinvolves the re-appearance of God at some other level of his argument and that this is never acknowledged.
+We say this because the atheist denial of God always involves the re-appearance of God at some other level of his argument and that atheist never acknowledges this.

-For example, if one argues that free will, purpose, and design are possible only if human beings are a reflection of the divine, the atheist will answer in one of two ways.
-Either he will insist that these human attributes can exist as the products of an completely evolutionary process or he will agree that such human attributes do not really exist, but that we do not need these attributes to be fully human.
+For example, if one argues that intent, purpose, and design are possible only if human beings are a reflection of the divine, the atheist will answer in one of two ways.
+Either he will insist that these human attributes can exist as the products of an entirely evolutionary process or he will agree that these human attributes do not really exist, but that we do not need these attributes to exist to be fully human.

-Let us begin with the first atheist argument, which is that these attributes are the products of an evolutionary process.
-According to the atheist, evolution as a process contains no free will, no purpose, and no design.
-And yet somehow this evolutionary process produces human beings who have all three attributes.
-As a matter of logic, however, if the evolutionary process does not already contain these attributes, then the attributes can never “evolve” out of that process.
+Let us begin with the first argument, which is that these attributes can be the products of an evolutionary process.
+According to the atheist, evolution as a process contains intent, no purpose, and no design.
+And yet somehow this process produces human beings who possess these attributes.
+As a matter of logic, however, if the evolutionary process does not contain these attributes, then the attributes can never “evolve” out of that process.

-Now the atheist will go on to argue that, because of modern science, we are now able to “understand” evolution and that our “understanding” empowers us to “control” our evolution.
-However, this argument is nothing more than rhetorical hand-waving.
-It is simply magical thinking.
-The logical truth is that if we are the products of a completely evolutionary process, which contains no free will, no purpose, and no design, then those particular attributes can never “emerge” as part of that evolutionary process.
+Now the atheist will go on to argue that, because of modern science, we are now able to “understand” evolution and that this“understanding” empowers us to “control” evolution.
+However, this argument is nothing more than hand-waving.
+It is magical thinking.
+The logical truth is that if we are the products of an entirely evolutionary process, which contains no intent, no purpose, and no design, then those attributes can never “emerge” as part of that process.
 The atheist has just re-invented God by claiming that human beings have become God by transcending the evolutionary process.

 This brings us to the second atheist argument.
-In this case, the atheist agrees that there can be no such thing as free will, purpose, or design, but then goes on to argue that we can be fully human anyway.
-The problem with this argument is that the atheist who makes it nevertheless lives as if he did actually have free will, purpose, and design.
-In short, the atheist who agrees that these attributes do not exist is the living refutation of his own argument.
-No atheist can live as if this there is no such thing as free will, purpose, and design.
+In this case, the atheist agrees that there is no such thing as intent, purpose, or design.
+But he then goes on to argue that we can be fully human anyway in that we illogically believe that we possess these attributes.
+The problem with this argument is that the atheist himself lives as if he actually believes that he has intent, purpose, and design.
+In other words, the atheist who agrees that these attributes do not exist constitutes the living refutation of his own argument.

 Logically speaking, if we are completely the products of an evolutionary process then we can never transcend that process.
-The puppet who is called Pinocchio can never become anything more than a puppet.
-He can never become a real human being.
-But the atheist believes either that Pinocchio can become a human being, and therefore believes in an atheist miracle, or the atheist believes that he is really is nothing more than a puppet, while putting the lie to this belief by living as if he were a human being.
+The puppet called Pinocchio can never become anything other than a puppet.
+Pinocchio can never become a real human being.
+However, the atheist believes either that the wooden puppet Pinocchio can become a human being, and thus believes in what amounts to an atheist miracle, or the atheist believes that he is really is nothing more than a puppet, while putting the lie to that belief by actually living as if he were a human being.